Contagious McKean--Vlasov problems with common noise: from smooth to singular feedback through hitting times: Further numerical analysis

 By using the relationship that $\operatorname{Log}_a b = \operatorname{Log}_c b / \operatorname{Log}_c a$ for any $a,\, b,\, c > 0$, we obtain approximate expressions for $\beta$ as follows:

 where $\operatorname{Log}$ represents the logarithm with respect to any base.

 From Table \ref{tab: ALTERNATIVE RATE OF CONVERGENCE ANALYSIS TABLE}, it is evident that in the cases of CC1 and CC2, the rate of convergence approaches $1$ asymptotically.
-However, for all other scenarios, there appears to be no distinct pattern or clear convergence of the gradients.
-Nevertheless, the gradients generally lie between $1/2$ and $1$.
+However, for all other scenarios, there appears to be no distinct pattern or clear convergence of the gradients, which generally lie between $1/2$ and $1$.

 Furthermore, we investigated the sensitivity of the convergence rate analysis to the choice of $\Delta_t$.
-It is clear that for meaningful approximations to the smoothed system it is needed that $\Delta_t$ is sufficiently small compared to $\epsilon$, which necessitates extremely small time steps and makes the simulation of the particle systems computationally costly.
+It is clear that for meaningful approximations to the smoothed system it is needed that $\Delta_t$ is sufficiently small compared to $\varepsilon$, which necessitates extremely small time steps and makes the simulation of the particle systems computationally costly.
 To assess whether $\Delta_t$ is sufficiently small, we generated in \cref{fig: FIGURE WHERE WE RANGE THE DELTA T'S} and \cref{tab: TABLE WITH RESPECT TO CHANGING THE TIME DISCITISATION TO COMPUTE THE RATE OF CONVERGENCE OF THE REGRESSION LINE} rate of convergence plots with different values of $\Delta_t$.
 For each $\Delta_t$, we selected several values of $\varepsilon$ that were uniformly spaced (after taking logarithms) within the interval $[\Delta_t \times 10^{-2.5},\, \Delta_t \times 10^{-1}]$.
 The findings indicate that the estimated rate of convergence remains consistent with respect to variations in $\Delta_t$.